Semi-Calabi-Yau orbifolds and mirror pairs: Abstract

 \section{Abstract}

-{We prove cohomological mirror duality for varieties of Borcea--Voisin type in any dimension.
-Our proof applies to all examples which can be constructed through Berglund--H\"ubsch duality.
-Our method is a variant of the Landau--Ginzburg model and of the Landau--Ginzburg/Calabi--Yau correspondence which allows us to prove the classical cohomological mirror symmetry statement for an orbifold version of the ramification locus of the anti-symplectic involution.
-These ramification loci mirroring each other are beyond the Calabi--Yau category and feature sextic curves in $\PP^2$, octic surfaces in $\PP^3$, degree-$10$ three-folds in $\PP^4$, etc.}
+{We generalize the cohomological mirror duality of Borcea and Voisin in any dimension and for any number of factors.
+Our proof applies to all examples which can be constructed through Berglund--Hübsch duality.
+Our method is a variant of the so-called Landau--Ginzburg/Calabi--Yau correspondence of Calabi--Yau orbifolds with an involution that does not preserve the volume form.
+We deduce a version of mirror duality for the fixed loci of the involution, which are beyond the Calabi--Yau category and feature hypersurfaces of general type.}